 So try to give the answers on your own.
 Even if you don’t know the answer to a particular question, try to guess it.

-4. It is possible to get better scores at some IELTS test centers than others.
+4. It is possible to get better scores at some IELTS test centers than at others

 You may think that examiners at certain IELTS test centers are generous and somewhere else stricter to people of different nationalities.
 Well, that’s another rumor which gets circulated.
 IELTS officials use many ways to ensure standardization of band scores throughout the world.
 All testing centers try to give all candidates the same experience and they are trained rigorously for this.
 So it is really up to you and your performance on the day.